cytokineking/vs-copy-clipboard-extension/README.md

-# Copy Contents to Clipboard
+# VS Copy Clipboard Extension

 A Visual Studio Code extension that allows users to right-click on selected files or folders in the file explorer and copy their contents directly to the clipboard.